 Most hunters dress their deer where they fell and leave the remains and entrails at the killing site.
 If the animal died in or near water, drag it ashore before dressing it in the field to reduce the chance of deterioration or contamination.
 Hunters almost always eat the animals they kill, and in most jurisdictions, it's the law that hunters don't waste any of the meat.
 However, there are some species that are slaughtered and not eaten due to food safety or other practical concerns.

-Deer hunting is deer hunting for meat and sport, an activity that dates back tens of thousands of years.
+Deer hunting is an activity that dates back tens of thousands of years.
 Venison, the name of deer meat, is a nutritious and natural food source of animal protein that can be obtained through deer hunting.
 There are many different types of deer around the world that are hunted for their meat.
 For sports, hunters often try to kill deer with the biggest and biggest horns to score them using inches.

 There are two different categories of horns.
 Measure length, beam length, and beam mass per tooth.
 They will add all these measures together to get a score.
 This score is the score without deductions.